Christine Oestreicher: Film career

 Oestreicher began her film career in 1978 as Co-Producer for James Scott’s 50-minute documentary Chance, History, Art... about the after-effects of surrealism.
 Made for the Arts Council England and completed in 1980, the film was shown at the Edinburgh International Film Festival, International Film Festival Rotterdam and won the Silver Boomerang prize at the Melbourne International Film Festival.

 In 1979, after being awarded a grant in 1978 from The National Film Development Fund for their feature film project, The Darkroom Window, Oestreicher and Scott formed their production company, Flamingo Pictures.
-To help facilitate Scott’s transition from independent filmmaking to mainstream features, Oestreicher set about organising retrospectives of his films at London’s British Film Institute, Institute of Contemporary Arts and Paris’s Cinematheque Nationale as well as other significant European venues.
-She was also developing several short film projects, including one for Scott to direct.
+To help facilitate their transition from independent filmmaking to mainstream features, Oestreicher set about promoting the company and organising retrospectives of Scott's films at London’s British Film Institute, Institute of Contemporary Arts and Cinémathèque Française in Paris, as well as other significant European venues.
+Meanwhile she was also developing several film projects, including a short for Scott to direct.

 In 1982, Oestreicher was nominated for an Oscar by the Academy of Motion Pictures for her production of Clare Peploe's short film Couples and Robbers (1981), starring Frances Lowe and Rik Mayall.
 The film was also nominated for a BAFTA award at the 1982 BAFTA awards.

-In 1983, at the 55th Academy Awards, Oestreicher won the Oscar for Best Live Action Short Film for her 25-minute comedy drama A Shocking Accident. written and directed by James Scott from the story by Graham Greene.
+In 1983, at the 55th Academy Awards, Oestreicher won the Oscar for Best Live Action Short Film for the 25-minute comedy drama A Shocking Accident written and directed by James Scott from the story by Graham Greene.
 Starring Rupert Everett and Jenny Seagrove the film is about a bizarre incident involving a pig falling from a balcony and was also nominated at the 1983 BAFTAs.

 In 1984 Oestreicher and Scott co-produced the short film Samson and Delilah adapted from a D.H.
 Lawrence short story by Mark Peploe who also directed.
 The film was nominated for a Primetime Emmy Award in 1984 and a BAFTA award for Best Short Film in 1985.

 Throughout the 1980s Oestreicher was developing several feature films including Still Rage and High Season with Clare Peploe, and Every Picture Tells a Story, Dibs in Search of Self and Loser Takes All with Scott.
 Meanwhile, she was an active member of the London based Association of Independent Producers, founded by Richard Craven to lobby for government and television finance for indigenous British cinema.
-During this time, Oestreicher and Scott held monthly meetings of British independent filmmakers.
+During this time, Oestreicher and Scott held monthly meetings of British independent filmmakers such as Derek Jarman, Stephen Frears, Ron Peck, Clare Peploe and Chris Petit among others.